Hi there, I’m so grateful you are here!

 A passion for writing combined with life's full spectrum of experiences in the various hats I wear propelled me into launching Inspirational Addict in December 2015.
 An uplifting & honest lifestyle blog I’m writing from my heart inviting YOU to indulge in a courageous dance with your amazing and true self.
 Let's face it we're not always dancing and that takes bravery, not to just admit but also to get curious.

 I spend my days indulging in my new mama role, teaching yoga, being on TV and film sets and traveling the world with my talented, photographer husband, Erik Almås, whom often is the reason this blog will look so atheistically pleasing.
-Along the way, I encourage wellness with nutritional living, embrace trends, gain worldly adventures, discover a variety of things I want to pay forward and tell some hilarious, sometimes embarrassing stories.
-I hope to connect with you through these experiences.
+Along the way, I encourage mindfulness with nutritional living, parenting tips, experience worldly adventures, discover a variety of things I want to pay forward and tell some hilarious, sometimes embarrassing stories.
+I hope to connect with you through these happenings.
 I want to inspire you, challenge you— to fall deeply in love with every morsel of what makes you...
 YOU!

 Buy "Start Where You Are" at amazon.com